 Keep the car in good shape.
-When elderly people are still driving, caregivers can head off problems by making sure the cars are well-maintained.
-Get the car serviced regularly and check the gas, oil, and tire pressure.
+You can head off problems by making sure the car is well-maintained.
+Get it serviced regularly and check the gas, oil, and tire pressure.

 Watch for signs of driving problems.
 Your loved one may be a perfectly safe driver right now.
-But since driving skills can diminish suddenly, caregivers need to keep tabs on the situation.
-Watch for signs of trouble -- getting lost, driving too slowly or too quickly, getting anxious or frustrated, and having near misses or accidents.
+But her driving skills can get worse suddenly, so keep an eye on the situation.
+Watch for signs of trouble -- getting lost, driving too slowly or too quickly, getting anxious or frustrated, and having close calls or accidents.

 Get an independent evaluation.
-It's not easy for a caregiver to decide whether a loved one is capable of driving.
-So contact a driver rehabilitation specialist (DRS) or call the department of motor vehicles to see if the state offers driving evaluations for elderly drivers.
-Some states actually require driver tests for people who get diagnosed with certain conditions, like dementia.
-If your loved one passes the test, she should probably take it again in six months.
+Contact a driver rehabilitation specialist (DRS) or call the department of motor vehicles to see if the state offers driving evaluations for elderly drivers.
+Some states require driver tests for people who get diagnosed with certain conditions, like dementia.
+If your loved one passes the test, she should probably take it again in 6 months.

 Set consistent limits on driving.
-For a loved one's safety, a caregiver may want to start imposing some restrictions on when and where an elderly loved one can drive.
-For instance, you might ask that he not drive after dark or in bad weather.
-Or you might want him to keep his trips to within town.
-To prevent future conflict, caregivers should stick to the limits that they've set down.
+For your loved one's safety, you may need to restrict when and where she can drive.
+For instance, you might ask her not drive after dark or in bad weather.
+Or you might want her to drive only within town.

 Look into free transportation.
-Hospitals, senior centers, and adult day cares often provide free transportation for elderly people to and from the home.
+Hospitals, senior centers, and adult day cares often have services to take elderly people to doctors' appointments, shopping, and other errands.

 Evaluate public transportation.
 Many regions have buses with hydraulic lifts that help people with walkers or wheelchairs.
-However, if a loved one isn't used to taking the bus, a caregiver might want to take the trip with him a few times so he gets the hang of it.
+But if a loved one isn't used to taking the bus, you might want to take the trip with him a few times so he gets the hang of it.